 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Trace Balla works with people of all ages and abilities to inspire their creativity and awareness of the wonders of the natural world and the ample stories that surround us.
 Her book Rivertime is about appreciation of nature, facing challenges, not needing so much, and connecting with the earth.
 Trace can discuss and show slideshows and offer activities with varying focus, such as; sketching in nature, cartooning, book layout, making mini books, story catching and making combining words and images.
-Her latest book, Rockhopping, was Short-listed for CBCA Book of the Year, Younger Readers 2017 AU, and Speech Pathology Australia Book of the Year Awards – 8 to 10 Years 2016.
+Her latest book, Rockhopping, is the 2017 CBCA Book of the Year in the younger readers category, and was short-listed in the Speech Pathology Australia Book of the Year Awards – 8 to 10.

 Melbourne, the big city, on a very hot day.